Frank Henderson (South Dakota politician)

 Frank Ellis "Rudy" Henderson (April 7, 1928 – December 28, 2012) was an American politician and jurist from Miller, South Dakota.

 Career

 Henderson served in the South Dakota Senate twice, in 1965–1966 and in 1969–1970.
 Henderson had a law practice in Rapid City and then Hill City.

 Judicial service

 In 1974, he was elected as a circuit judge for the Seventh Judicial Circuit Court for South Dakota.
-In 1979 he was elected as an associate justice of the South Dakota Supreme Court, defeating incumbent Lawrence Zastrow and served until 1994.
+In 1979, he was elected as an associate justice of the South Dakota Supreme Court, defeating incumbent Laurence J. Zastrow, and served until 1994.

 Military service

 Henderson was a veteran who fought in the Korean War from 1951 to 1953.
 He earned the United Nations Medal, the Korean Service Medal and a Bronze Star for his service.
 He also suffered for several decades from post-traumatic stress disorder.